IceRaptor/BTDevNotes/Modeling.md

 __Step 6: Dynamic Hardpoints__

+(!)
+CAUTION: This is currently speculative, I've not done an actual import with these yet.
+IMPORTER BEWARE

 HBS expects models to have different models it can map onto the a weapon slot.
 This process maps a prefab onto a hardpoint id, using some magic in the name of the prefab.
 For instance, `chrPrfWeap_cugunslinger_leftarm_gauss_bh1` tells the game engine that it's a ballistic (`_b`) in hardpoint 1 (`h1`), it looks like a gauss (`_gauss`) and it's in the left arm (`_leftarm`).

 The different weapon types are: